CPMpy/cpmpy/docs/beginner_tutorial.rst

 Constraint Programming
 ----------------------

-Many real-life decisions involve searching over a large number of possible solutions to find one that satisfies all constraints and/or optimizes an objective function.
+Many real-life decision problems involve searching over a large number of possible solutions to find one that satisfies all constraints and/or optimizes an objective function.
 For example in timetabling, scheduling, packing, routing and many more.

 To decide if a problem is feasible or finding the best one amongst all the options is hard task to do by hand.
 And enumerating all possible solutions and simply checking whether they are good (generate-and-test) is usually infeasible in practice.